OpenStrideNeuro/OpenStride/README.md

 Below are examples of the generated analysis outputs.

-The results include visualizations and numerical summaries for:
+The results include visualisations and numerical summaries for:

 1. **Distance / Speed**
 2. **Low Mobility Bouts**